Stish/random/MultiClipboard/README.md

 ### v0.3
 - Dynamic list added
 - List uses XML format
-- Item preview is now up to 10 lines heigh
+- Item preview is now up to 10 lines high
-- Cosmetic improvments
+- Cosmetic improvements

 ### v0.2
 - Load/save clip list
 - Move to tray functionality
-- Task- and statusbar added
+- Task and status bar added

 ### v0.1
 - Proof of concept
 - Clipboard parsing into a list
-- List items can be copyied to the clipboard
+- List items can be copied to the clipboard